diequies/100daysofdata/README.md

 ---

+### **Days 112 of #100DaysOfData Challenge**

+Kind of relaxing day, just attended some meetings and progressed a bit the courses.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Just attended the weekly meeting and explained data labeling progress.
+Also attended face detection meeting, I will try to optimize the speed for *RetinaFace* algorithm.
+2. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
+Finished tree based classifiers course.
+Again, there is nothing new but it is a good refresher of the theory and also a bit of practice.
+The next module is about *XGBoost* a bit newer for me.

+---

 ### **Days 111 of #100DaysOfData Challenge**

 Not the most succesfull day, just kept trying different setups for the *Omdena* CNN and progressed a bit in the courses and book.